oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 This specification is the work of the OAuth Working Group, and its starting point was based on the contents of the following specifications: OAuth 2.0 Authorization Framework (RFC 6749), OAuth 2.0 for Native Apps (RFC 8252), OAuth Security Best Current Practice, and OAuth 2.0 for Browser-Based Apps.
 The editors would like to thank everyone involved in the creation of those specifications upon which this is built.

-The editors would also like to thank the following individuals for their ideas, feedback, corrections, and wording that helped shape this version of the specification: Vittorio Bertocci, Michael Jones, Justin Richer, Daniel Fett, Brian Campbell, Joseph Heenan, Roberto Polli, Andrii Deinega, Falko, Michael Peck, and Bob Hamburg.
+The editors would also like to thank the following individuals for their ideas, feedback, corrections, and wording that helped shape this version of the specification: Vittorio Bertocci, Michael Jones, Justin Richer, Daniel Fett, Brian Campbell, Joseph Heenan, Roberto Polli, Andrii Deinega, Falko, Michael Peck, Bob Hamburg, Deng Chao, and Karsten Meyer zu Selhausen.

 Discussions around this specification have also occurred at the OAuth Security Workshop in 2021 and 2022.
 The authors thank the organizers of the workshop (Guido Schmitz, Steinar Noem, and Daniel Fett) for hosting an event that's conducive to collaboration and community input.